KaiFormosa/Certifications/README.md

 ---

-## "Machine Learning" certification program by Stanford University and Coursera
+## "Machine Learning" certification program by Stanford University through Coursera

 - This program by Andrew Ng provides a broad introduction to machine learning, data-mining and statistical pattern recognition.
 What I like most about this program is that it teaches theoretical underpinnings of machine learning and provides practical know-how needed to apply machine learning techniques.
 - Topics covered in this program: